xarray/osgverse/README.md

 1. osgVerse_SceneEditor: a forward-looking scene editor for osgVerse scene & components.
 2. osgVerse_Viewer: a single-camera viewer with modern rendering pipeline support.
 3. osgVerse_ViewerComposite: a multi-camera (multi-view) viewer with modern rendering pipeline support.
+4. osgVerse_ViewerGLES: an example demostrating how to integrate osgVerse with SDL2, mainly with GLES2/3.
-4. osgVerse_EarthViewer: an example demostrating how to integrate osgVerse with osgEarth.
+5. osgVerse_EarthViewer: an example demostrating how to integrate osgVerse with osgEarth.
-5. osgVerse_QtViewer: an example demostrating how to integrate osgVerse with Qt.
+6. osgVerse_QtViewer: an example demostrating how to integrate osgVerse with Qt.
-6. TBD...
+7. TBD...

 #### Tests and Examples
 1. osgVerse_Test_FastRtt: a quick test for using newly-introduced RTT draw callback.